Visit https://tinyurl.com/PSSDSA2021 for more information.

 - It is free-of-charge.

 - Applicants studying in MOE mainstream primary schools: Only one parent’s SingPass is needed to log in.
 If parent/ guardian is unable to apply online, they can approach the child’s primary school for assistance.

-- Applicants NOT studying in MOE mainstream primary schools: They need to obtain a Registration Number (RGxxxxxxx) at MOE Customer Service Centre (CSC) before they can apply through the DSA-Sec Portal.
+- Applicants NOT studying in MOE mainstream primary schools: They need to apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal.
 Please visit the MOE website at: https://go.gov.sg/nmsdsa-sec-application for details.

 - Choices – An applicant can indicate up to three choices (maximum of two choices for the same school under two different talent areas).
 In choosing DSA schools, parents and students are encouraged to choose schools wisely based on the student's aptitudes and strengths, bearing in mind the school's academic and non-academic requirements, and the programmes available to develop the area of talent.

 1. The school will contact short listed candidates by Thursday 15 July 2021.

 2. The selection process for short-listed candidates will be conducted via electronic means on Friday 13 August 2021, at 3.30 p.m.

 3. All short-listed candidates will be informed of the result of their application (confirmation of DSA offer / placement on DSA waiting list / unsuccessful application) via email by Tuesday 31 August 2021